 Municipal Planning and Zoning is responsible for planning and administering the physical growth and development of the Town.
 In order to fulfill that responsibility, the office ensures that the 5-8 year Municipal Town Plan is maintained and that bylaws and ordinance encompass the goals and policy set forth in the town plan.
 The Planning and Zoning Office operates under the guidance of the Secretary of State Municipal Law Basics.

 The rules governing land use and subdivision of property, the zoning bylaws that regulate use of property

 and, both the land use code and Town ordinance.

 The office is dedicated to managing the town's land use and development in an efficient and equitable manner balancing the interests of diverse parties.
 The Office seeks to provide clear, timely information to the public concerning the planning of land use and development activities within the Town.

 The office develops bylaws, ordinance, and enforcement procedures based on Vermont State Guidelines found in the State reference manuals and the Manual of Procedures for Administration and Enforcement of Vermont Zoning Bylaws.

 In addition, the office is responsible for the development of a 5 year Town Plan and the Capital Budget that supports it.

-Walk in Office Hours: Monday - Thursday 12:00 p.m. - 3:00 p.m. or by appointment. *Zoning Administrator duties includes field visits which often takes her out of the office, so an appointment is recommended.
+*Zoning Administrator duties includes field visits which often takes him out of the office, so an appointment is recommended.

 Phone Number: 802-748-3926 ext.
 3